leo-jin-edb/edb-github-jira-action/README.md

-# Hello world javascript action
+# EDB Github Transition

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action is intended to automatically transition JIRA tickets based on github events.

 ## Inputs